WHAT IS FLOWVEMBER?

 Each kit costs $5 to assemble.
 Donate money to provide highly requested hygiene kit items.

 Join us online for period party entertainment and to hear from speakers about how we can advocate for our neighbors.

 A hygiene kit contains basic hygiene items that provide our neighbors experiencing homelessness with tools to maintain their health and sense of dignity.

 Our non-profit partners use hygiene kits as a first step in their outreach & relationship-building.

 Assembling hygiene kits is an impactful hands-on volunteer opportunity to build empathy and advocacy within our housed community.

-Our kits contain: toothbrush, toothpaste, shampoo, conditioner, lotion, soap, bath wipes, a first-aid kit, toilet paper, bottled water, a snack, a pair of socks, menstrual products, a mask, and a note of encouragement.
+Our kits contain: toothbrush, toothpaste, shampoo, conditioner, lotion, soap, shave set, hand sanitizer, vaseline, a pair of socks, menstrual products, and a note of encouragement.